-9 A computer code to predict the survival probability using any droplet size distribution and cooling rate
+9 A computer code to predict the survival probability using any droplet diameter distribution and cooling rate

-We developed a versatile code capable of taking various parametrizations for the homogeneous nucleation rate $J{hom}(T)$ , the droplet size distributions (Gaussian, Gamma, uniform, exponential, etc.), and cooling rates to compute the survival probability or fraction of frozen droplets.
+We developed a versatile code capable of taking various parametrizations for the homogeneous nucleation rate $J{hom}(T)$ , the droplet diameter distributions (Gaussian, Gamma, uniform, exponential, etc.), and cooling rates to compute the survival probability or fraction of frozen droplets.
 The code IPA (Inhomogeneous Poisson Analysis) is illustrated in Fig. 9.
-We use the nucleation rate data vs temperature as the input to compute the survival probability using the following equation
+We use the

+305 nucleation rate data vs temperature as the input to compute the survival probability using the following equation

-$$P(\delta_T|V) = \exp\left[-\left(\frac{VT_m}{R}\right)\int_0^{\delta_T} J(\delta_T')d\delta_T'\right].$$ (11)
+$$P(\delta_T|V) = \exp\left[-\left(\frac{VT_m}{R}\right)\int_0^{\delta_T} J(\delta_T')d\delta_T'\right]. \tag{11}$$

 Eq.
-(11) is general representation for any given J and is exactly similar to Eq.
-(7).
+(11) is general representation for any given J, i.e. it is a version of Eq.
+(7) that can be used with other nucleation rate models.
 We evaluate the integral numerically using the trapezoidal rule.
 Even though Eq.
 (11) is strictly valid only for a given constant volume of the droplets, we can use Eq.
 (11) in combination with Eq.
-(10) to account for the distribution of sizes.
-Our code includes diverse nucleation rate variations with temperature, including the local parametrization $J{hom}^{model}(T)$ discussed in the preceding section, the CNT parametrization from sources like Qiu et al. (2019) and Koop and Murray (2016), and the empirical parametrization from Atkinson et al. (2016).
+(10) to account for the distribution of diameters.
+Our code includes diverse nucleation rate variations with temperature, including the local parametrization Jmodelhom(T) discussed in the preceding section, the CNT parametrization from sources like Qiu et al. (2019) and Koop and Murray (2016), and the empirical parametrization from Atkinson et al. (2016).
 Additionally, users can integrate any other parametrization into the code.
 The code is publicly accessible at (https://github.com/Molinero-Group/volume-dispersion), last access: 18 Mar 2024).

 Figure 9.
-Flowchart of the IPA (Inhomogeneous Poisson Analysis) code to obtain the survival probability of water droplets as a function of temperature for any distribution of droplet sizes, cooling rate, and homogeneous nucleation rate parametrization.
+Flowchart of the IPA (Inhomogeneous Poisson Analysis) code to obtain the survival probability of water droplets as a function of temperature for any distribution of droplet diameters, cooling rate, and homogeneous nucleation rate parametrization.